Usha-Mounika/Samsung_PD/README.md

 To fix this, we need to simply moving one of the wires onto a different metal layer.
 The new drc rules after fixing are
 - Via width where the width of the via should be no less than a certain value.
 - Via spacing where the distance between 2 vias cannot be less than a specific distance.
+  Upper metal layers are usually wider than lower metal layers.
 ![dsk5_5](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/6a37f3c4-4b9f-45dc-ae7d-c373eb2d2ab6)

 </details>